Teguh010/threejs-globe/README.md

 # 3D Globe Visualization with Three.js

-This repository contains a simple Three.js application that renders a 3D globe.
-It displays feature outlines on a sphere, surrounded by a starfield, and offers simple user interaction (orbit controls).

 ## Features

 - **Interactive 3D Globe**: Rotate and zoom the globe using orbit controls.
 - **Country Outlines**: Visualizes feature borders using GeoJSON data.
-- **Starfield Background**: Enhances the visual experience with a starfield effect.

-Watch the tutorial on [YouTube](https://youtu.be/f4zncVufL_I)

 ### Installation